Enabling use & re-use

 Step 5 – Identify the publisher

 If the work has been published, knowing the publisher and whether the creator was likely to have been employed by them will be important.
 In many cases an employer automatically acquires copyright, and this includes government departments and other agencies of the Crown.
 However, novelists, journalists, academics, film producers, musicians and others often retain the copyright or license the rights for a fixed time or purpose.
 Knowing the publisher can be a good starting point for identifying the last copyright owner.

 Step 6 – Establish the copyright status

 Once you have as much of the above information gathered as possible, you are in a good position to establish copyright or public domain status, and whether other legal protections such as privacy affect the content.

-If you want to publish material digitally for your users to copy, adapt and re-use in any way they like, they need to be provided with some assurance about usage from you as the publisher.
+If you want to publish material digitally for your users to copy, adapt, and re-use in any way they like, they need to be provided with some assurance about usage from you as the publisher.
 This can be done through a disclaimer or through a certification.

-The Copyright Act 1994 allows that if a published literary, dramatic, musical or artistic work is of unknown authorship, copyright expires from the end of the calendar year 50 years after it is first lawfully made available to the public.
+The Copyright Act 1994 allows that if a published literary, dramatic, musical, or artistic work is of unknown authorship, copyright expires from the end of the calendar year 50 years after it was first lawfully made available to the public.
 In these cases, the person wanting to identify the author must have failed to do so after ‘reasonable enquiry’.
 Reasonable enquiry is not a term defined in the Act, but will almost certainly involve a documented effort on your behalf to trace the author through researching sources such as:

 The contents of this guide do not constitute legal advice and DigitalNZ is not responsible for any loss or damage caused as a result of following it.
 You should seek advice from a suitably qualified professional about specific issues.